Property Laws in Oklahoma Divorce

 • either spouse's disabilities

-• which parent will be caring for the children
+• which parent will have primary custody of the children

 • the amount of alimony paid from one spouse to another

-When dividing disposable retired or retainer military pay, the court must determine whether the pay belongs to the earning spouse or if it's marital property.
-If the court deems the payments as marital property, the judge must submit clear reasons for the decision with the award.
+When dividing disposable retired or retainer military pay, the judge must determine whether the pay belongs to the earning spouse or if it's marital property.
 (Okla.
-Stat.
-Ann. tit.
-43 §121 (E).)
+Stat. tit.
+43, § 121(E) (2023).)

 Considering Divorce?